f-edwards/intro_stats/README.md

 This is the course page for Introduction to Statistics, Fall 2019.
-It is a Ph.D. level introduction to conducting quantitative social science research, and is the first part of a two-semester sequence.
+It is a graduate level introduction to conducting quantitative social science research, and is the first part of a two-semester sequence.